Ducks in the Desert

 If it looks like a duck, and quacks like a duck, we have at least to consider the possibility that we have a small aquatic bird of the family anatidae on our hands…Douglas Adams

 Shoal Creek is a waterfowl wasteland.
-The creek is too narrow, the the water is either nonexistent or too shallow.
+The creek is too narrow, and the water is either nonexistent or too shallow.
 Shoal Creek has never been much different from a duck’s perspective.
 Wood ducks do nest in the cavities in old trees along the creek, but otherwise Shoal Creek is a duck desert.

 The Colorado River, before being dammed in the New Deal, couldn’t have been very hospitable to ducks, either.
 The Highland Dams changed the river to a series of lakes.
 Our once ephemeral river is now a series of reservoirs, and the ducks have responded.